alchemy-fr/Phraseanet-Docs/en/Glossary.rst

             http://www.oauth.net

     HTML5
         HTML5 is the fifth major release of the HTML language.
 Executed in a browser using its advanced features, HTML5 allows to build feature-rich web interfaces.

     FTP
         FTP is a file transfer protocol.
-It is used for massive documents sending.
+It is used for massive documents sending over network.

     Document
         A document is the original file added to a Phraseanet Base/Collection.

     Sub-resolutions
         These files are generated when a document is added.
 They are classified in three groups (Everybody/Sub resolutions/Documents) and are linked to the user rights.

     Description